SelvakumarBoominathan/Redux-checkout/README.md

 # React Redux

-## Cart items managing page using React + Redux to enable state management and centralizing state.

-It is a simple cart page to increase product quantity upto 10 for each.
-Also to calculate the overall price for all the products in the cart. there is a functionality to delete the product aswell and the total price will also recalculated per the available items in the cart.

 # Simple Cart Page

 This project is a simple shopping cart page implemented using React and Redux.
 It allows users to: